bluehat/privacy_and_freedom/air_notes.markdown

 # Air Notes

-Doug notes and made a list.
+Doug took notes and made a list.
 I asked for a copy because I think he would take good notes and write good lists.

 Referral links benefit the [EFF](https://www.eff.org/).